How to Start

 Use Surface Edit Overview

 By default, the Surface Edit Overview loads the Dynamic Surface and Visited/Edited areas overlay whenever you use the 2D Slice or 3D Edtior.
 You can turn this behavior off using this checkbox.
-This can help improve performance if you are editing a very large surface on a laptop that should have been retired in 2005.
+This can help improve performance if you are editing a very large surface on an older computer.

 Middle Mouse Button Centers